biosustain/dsp_nextflow_training/course_contents/Tutorial.md

         path "output.txt"
 ```

-### 2. Editing the process command to use the input variable
+### 2. Editing the process code to use the input variable

 Changing the code to write the variable (containing our greeting) in the output file:

 ```bash
 echo "$greeting" > output.txt
 ```
-### 3. Creating an input channel
+### 3. Creating an input channel in the workflow block

-This needs to be done in the workflow block.
+> Nextflow uses **channels** to feed inputs to processes and ferry data between processes that are connected together

-Nextflow uses channels to feed inputs to processes and ferry data between processes that are connected together
+> Channel.of is a factory method to create Channels

 ```groovy
 workflow {